caspergrl/GT-UX-UI-Dec2022-June2023/02-Week/02-lesson.md

 You have truly entered the *Ideation* phase of the design process.
 This is the third "step" in the design cycle.

 The hallmark of the *Ideation* phase is brainstorming—i.e., structured mental free-thinking and creativity.
-A designer's goal is to spark ideas — in the form of questions and solutions — through creative and curious activities.
+A designer's goal is to spark ideas — in the form of questions and solutions — through creative and curiousity-driven activities.

 ## SLIDE 6